-How aan accelerometer works in mobile phone.
+How an Accelerometer Works In Mobile Phone.

 Here, we just use the three-axis accelerometer of an iPhone as an example to describe how an accelerometer works in an iPhone.
 As we mentioned before, a three -axis accelerometer is used to test three different directions’ acceleration.
-There are two pictures (YingWen, 2014)below, which show three dimensional axis and the acceleration of every axis can be tested by the accelerometer installed in the phone.
+There are two figures (YingWen, 2014), which show three-dimensional axis and the acceleration of every axis can be tested by the accelerometer installed in the phone.

+When an object is in static condition, it has only the gravitational acceleration in perpendicular direction with the ground.
+The two figures below show the accelerations of a phone in static condition, and it just prove that no matter the accelerometer put in which direction, in static condition that it only be affected by gravity.